Fayette County Public Health

 page offers helpful links

-WIC, Help Me Grow, the
+WIC, Help Me Grow, and

-Education programs are
+programs are all programs

-all programs designed to
+designed to promote the

-well-being of Fayette
+health and well-being of

 317 S. Fayette Street